bimobject/docs/docs/documentation/library/managing-supplier-products.md

 ### Refreshing the list

 At the top of the page you can find a `Refresh` button.
-This will refresh the list of supplier products, and make sure that you have the latest information about the items.
+This will refresh the list of supplier products, and make sure that you have the latest data on the items.

 :::warning Caching
 The list is cached for performance, but automatically updated with regular intervals.
 A manual refresh is only needed in rare cases, if you can't see recent changes you know should be there.